DavidWells/davidwells.io-v1/content/work/2015-03-15-duplicate-and-merge-posts.md

 Once the duplicated post was ready, they have a submission process that allows administrators to merge the post back into the original document.

-This was a fun project to work and and drastically increased the speed of creating new wordpress content.
+This was a fun project to work and drastically increased the speed of creating new WordPress content.
 Should be merged into WP core in my opinion =)

 <iframe width="640" height="480" src="https://www.youtube.com/embed/5ngkWcIcpsE?feature=oembed" frameborder="0" allowfullscreen=""></iframe>